genestack/user-docs/docs-rework/overview/data-model/index.md

 **Preparations** (optional) describe sample preparation steps (for example, the protein digestion and fractionation steps used in proteomics).
 Preparations link to Samples.

-**Cell metadata** applies to single-cell datasets.
+**Cell metadata** (optional) applies to single-cell datasets.
 It captures per-cell annotations for individual cells in a Cell Group.
 Each Cell Group belongs to a single parent entity: a Sample, Library, or Preparation (collectively referred to as an SLP entity).
 Cell metadata can be imported via the job endpoints or the import script.

 **Data metadata** describes how experimental data was processed: normalisation techniques, instrumentation, and the types of processed data files (for example, TSV, VCF, GCT).

-**Data** (also referred to as Expression Groups, Variant Groups, or FACS Groups depending on the data type) holds the actual omics data generated from a study.
-Expression data can be linked to Samples, Libraries, Preparations, or Cell metadata.
-Only expression data can be linked to Libraries and Preparations.
+**Data** (also referred to as Expression (Tabular) Groups, Variant Groups, or FACS Groups depending on the data type) holds the actual omics data generated from a study.
+Data can be linked to Samples, Libraries, Preparations, or Cell metadata.
+Only tabular data can be linked to Libraries and Preparations.

 For single-cell data, each **Expression Group** represents a gene-by-cell expression matrix compressed for efficient retrieval.
-An Expression Group is always linked to a Cell Group, and through the Cell Group to the parent SLP entity.
+An Expression Group is always linked to a Cell Group, and through the Cell Group to the parent SLP (Sample, Library, or Preparation) entity.

 **Attachments** are files associated with a study that are not omics data: PDFs, presentations, supplementary materials.
-They link directly to a Study and each receives a unique accession number, but they are not indexed for metadata search.
+They link directly to a Study and each receives a unique accession number, but they are not indexed for content search.

-**Cross-reference mapping** maps transcripts to gene identifiers, enabling queries that span different identifier spaces.
-Mappings are associated with expression data files, though all mapping files can also be queried globally via API.

 ## Linking rules